liesenf/andreasliesenfeld.github.io/talking-chinese-characters.md

 ### User experience evaluation

-After designing a working prototype
+After the development of a working prototype,
 To date, our system has undergone a round of user trails (n=100) as well as a conversation analysis-inspired qualitative test trail that both focused on improving intent recognition capabilities and user experience.

+References:

+Google.
+2020.
+Dialog Flow. https://dialogflow.com/ Accessed: 2020-03-02

+Google.
+2020.
+Google Cloud Speech API. https://cloud.google.com/speech-to-text Accessed: 2020-03-02

 [back](./)